-Comments Ordinarily Alchemy will use the extension specified by the image file format (.GIF, for example), however some file formats, such as TIFF, specify that on systems which allow i formats, such as TIFF, specify that on systems which allow it the extension should be more than 3 letters (.TIFF, in the case of TIFF).
+Purpose Causes Alchemy to use 3 letter extensions (this is the default under MS-DOS).
+Syntax 3 Comments Ordinarily Alchemy will use the extension specified by the image file format (.GIF, for example), however some file formats, such as TIFF, specify that on systems which allow it the extension should be more than 3 letters (.TIFF, in the case of TIFF).
 This can be a problem if you are interchanging files with an MS-DOS system.
 This option causes Alchemy to always use no more than 3 letter extensions.
 Example Convert the file large.gif to a TIFF file with a 3 letter extension: